throneless-tech/bitpart/README.md

 ## CSML

-Bitpart's conversation logic is defined by scripts written in the open-source Conversational Markup Language, or CSML.
+Bitpart's conversation logic is defined by scripts written in the open-source Conversational Standard Meta Language, or CSML.
 Visit [the documentation from the CSML project](https://docs.csml.dev/) to learn how to write a CSML conversation flow.
 Each instance of Bitpart can run one or more bots, where each bot processes incoming messages according to one or more CSML flows.

 ## License